Adroiti/docs-for-code-review-tools/RuboCop/Style-PercentLiteralDelimiters.md

 This cop enforces the consistent usage of `%`-literal delimiters.

-Specify the 'default' key to set all preferred delimiters at once.
+Specify the `default` key to set all preferred delimiters at once.
 You can continue to specify individual preferred delimiters to override the default.

 ### Example